This article on WebStorm and Angular was sponsored by JetBrains. Thank you for supporting the partners who make SitePoint possible.

 - Auto-format your code to let WebStorm format all your code according to your project settings

-In the next part, Todd Motto shares his favorite tips too – be sure to check it out!
+In the next part, Todd Motto shares his favorite tips for working with WebStorm and Angular too.
+Be sure to check it out!